projectkamira/kamira/README.md

 This project currently uses Node.js with Express as its web application framework, plus ruby 1.9.3 for setup.

+This README file includes general setup instructions; some more specific instructions can be found for Ubuntu in the file ubuntu-deployment-notes.txt

 ### Dependencies

 #### Git